jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C2/installation/known_exceptions_and_error_messages.md

     <entry key="Exception">com.jaeksoft.searchlib.web.ServletException: com.jaeksoft.searchlib.SearchLibException: Bad credential</entry>

-This exception occurs when privileges is created but not used while accessing through API.
+This exception occurs when the privileges have been created, but were not used while accessing through the API.
-When at least one user is created in OpenSearchServer every API call must contain some `login` and `key` information.
+If one or more user have been created in OpenSearchServer, then every API call **must** contain some `login` and `key` information.

 **Example:**